 Simon Elliott and Kirby Mardle are members of the group's defined contribution arrangement, which is open to all employees.
-The committee also reviewed their retirement benefit arrangements as part of their overall review of executive remuneration and recommended increasing the group's pension contribution level to 15.0% from 1 January 2019.
+The committee also reviewed their retirement benefit arrangements as part of their overall review of executive remuneration and recommended no change to the executive pension benefits of 15% of salary.

-No pension benefits are available to non-executive directors, including the chairman.
+No pension benefits are available to non executive directors, including the chairman.